 The workshop was interpreted in French and English.
 A detailed report on the workshop, including images and recordings of the keynotes and panel discussion can be found on the Workshop One page.

 Workshop II Feminist Activisms, Representation, and Ethics: Amplifying Voices in the Asylum Process.
 Friday 25th June, 2021.
 Online.
 1pm-4:30pm [closed workshop].

-The objective of this final international workshop is to examine the restrictions imposed upon women’s voices in the context of reporting sexual violence as part of their migration experience in the UK and globally.
+The objective of this final international workshop is to examine the restrictions imposed upon women’s voices in the context of reporting violence as part of their migration experience in the UK and globally.
 The workshop is comprised of two panels.
-The first panel (10-1pm), ‘Activisms’ and will be comprised of four position papers from representatives from public-facing bodies who work with women seeking asylum who are survivors of violence.
-The afternoon roundtable, ‘The Challenges of Representation’ (2-5pm) will consist of four position papers from scholars and activists on the challenges and ethics of representation.
-For each of the sessions, the panel papers will be followed by an extended discussion and question and answers session (3:00-4:00/4:30pm).
+The first panel (1:00-1:45pm), ‘Activisms’, will be comprised of four position papers from representatives from public-facing bodies who work with women seeking asylum who are survivors of violence.
+The second panel, ‘The Challenges of Representation’ (2:00-2:45pm) will consist of four position papers from scholars and activists on the challenges and ethics of representation.
+The panel papers will be followed by an extended discussion and question and answers session (3:00-4:00/4:30pm).
 This will create a forum for knowledge exchange and the development of ideas.

 The final workshop will function as plenary forum whereby participants from across the disciplines of law and literature, and members of NGOs come together to explore the way in which the arts and humanities can empower women’s voices.
 The workshop format allows for practical collaboration and discussion between writers and participants from public-facing bodies as a means to experiment with new ways of voicing women’s narratives.
-Artists and writers will be invited to participate alongside scholars from law who specialise in asylum and gender whose research focuses on language and asylum claims, alongside leading figures from public facing bodies, such as Debora Singer.
+Artists and writers will be invited to participate alongside scholars from law who specialise in asylum and gender whose research focuses on language and asylum claims, alongside leading figures from public facing bodies.
 Through a series of papers and roundtables, the workshop will create a cross-disciplinary forum for knowledge exchange.
 The final roundtable will discuss forms of narrative and performance that can empower women’s voices and which can be used by NGOs in their campaigns.